Los tres berretines

 Los tres berretines (The Three Whims) is a 1933 Argentine black and white comedy film, the first film made by the newly formed Lumiton film studio, and one of the first sound films made in Argentina.
+Along with ¡Tango!, released that same year, the film is credited with inaugurating the Golden Age of Argentine cinema.
 It was a great success and launched the film career of the comedian Luis Sandrini.
 In 2022, the film was included in Spanish magazine Fotogramas's list of the 20 best Argentine films of all time.

 Synopsis

 The film has traditional popular melodrama plot elements, and includes performances of tango songs.

 It depicts a family whose members are obsessed with the three national berretines (interests or hobbies) of tango, football and cinema.

 (In the play the last berretín was radio.).

 The family is middle class and makes its living from a hardware store.

 The father complains that the hobbies lead the family to neglect business.

 In the end, the father himself succumbs to all three hobbies.

 It is one of the first Argentine films dealing with the themes of immigration (to Argentina).